Western culture: Scientific and technological inventions and discoveries

-The West is credited with the development of the steam engine and adapting its use into factories, and for the generation of electric power.
-The electrical motor, dynamo, transformer, electric light, and most of the familiar electrical appliances, were inventions of the West.
-The Otto and the Diesel internal combustion engines are products whose genesis and early development were in the West.
+The United Kingdom is credited with the invention of the steam engine and adapting its use into factories, and for the generation of electric power.
+The electrical motor, dynamo, transformer, electric light, and most of the familiar electrical appliances, were developed primarily in the United States and United Kingdom.
+The Otto and the Diesel internal combustion engines are products whose genesis and early development were in Europe.
 Nuclear power stations are derived from the first atomic pile constructed in Chicago in 1942.